 The Dichotomous Thinking Right/Wrong Trap

-Dichotomous thinking is one of the cognitive distortions that messes with your mind.
-It can interfere with your ability to make decisions, lead you to faulty conclusions, and get in the way of your happiness in all sorts of ways.
+Polarized, black-or-white, dichotomous thinking is one of the cognitive distortions that messes with your mind.
+It can interfere with your ability to make decisions, lead you to faulty conclusions, and get in the way of your happiness in all sorts of negative ways.

 What's in This Post